Market Overview

 FII China recognizes the importance of maintaining relationships with government stakeholders to influence wood’s role in policies and priorities related to energy efficiency, prefabrication and green construction.
 While maintaining national-level involvement in areas such as building codes and environmental policy, there is also an emphasis on engagement with local jurisdictions that must develop and implement the strategies to show measurable progress towards national targets.

 With China’s urbanization policy now focused on the sustainable development of smaller and mid-sized cities, a growing demand for mid-rise buildings and low-carbon solutions is creating new opportunities for wood construction.
 Showing high-potential municipalities and targeted provincial-level agencies and organizations how to meet low-carbon construction policy objectives through wood use is a key focus of FII China.
-This approach requires leveraging the credibility which FII has built over the years through a range of initiatives, and an ability to demonstrate relevance to local policy targets, but pays off through expanded wood use and recognition of B.C.’s sustainable wood products.
+This approach requires leveraging the credibility which FII has built over the years through a range of initiatives, and an ability to demonstrate relevance to local policy targets, but pays off through expanded wood use and recognition of BC’s sustainable wood products.

-Guangzhou Forum | Photo: FII China
+Photo: Guangzhou Forum | Credit: FII China